LaravelBA/route-binder/README.md

 But this feature, as powerful as it may be, is pretty nasty on your architecture.
 Having calls to the DB on the `routes.php` file is awful, and going `App::make(SomeRepository::class)` does not look that much better either.

-With this little package, your `RouteBinder` objects can depend on any `Service` or `Repository` layer of your application.
+With this little package, your `Bindings` objects can depend on any `Service` or `Repository` layer of your application.
 Now, you could even test those bindings by mocking the dependencies and expecting a call to whatever `Repository::find()` method you use on route resolution!